Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 4 - Data/README.md

 ## Configure Product API to use a PostgreSQL database

-1. Right click on the project **Product** and select  Add > .NET Aspire Component.
+1. Right click on the project **Product** and select  **Add > .NET Aspire Package**.
 1. In the search bar, at the top left of the Nuget Package Manager, type **Aspire.Npgsql.EntityFrameworkCore.PostgreSQL**.
 Select the component and click the install button.
-We are using this one because the solution uses Entity Framework, other the component **Aspire.Npgsql** would be used.
+We are using this one because the solution uses Entity Framework; otherwise the component **Aspire.Npgsql** would be used.

     ![Add Aspire.Npgsql.EntityFrameworkCore.PostgreSQL](./images/add-postgres-ef.png)